Isabella-Mitchell/lonely-house/docs/TESTING.md

 postcode=billing_details.address.postal_code,
 I tried to update this and stripe_elements.js to use Shipping postcode but my webhooks started failign again, so decided to leave it !"

+The Fix to above in reolved

+Max cart amount

 Back to [README.md](/README.md#testing)